daanbrackel/GermGenie/README.md

 # running the script for processing the output of MABA16s

-- start of by running the convert2CSV.py script. you can do this as followed (assuming your in the program directorie where all scripts are located):
+- start of by running the convert2CSV.py script. you can do this as followed (assuming your in the GermGenie directorie where all scripts are located):

   ```
   python convert2CSV.py "input_folder" "output_folder"